Burgo de Osma in Soria, Castile and Leon

 If you feel like disconnecting...

 Culture, nature, gastronomy, popular festivals, bike routes, hiking...
 Disconnecting after working hours will be very easy in the Welcoming Towns.
-You will find towns that stand out for their typical architecture, their monuments or their cultural legacy, such as Sigüenza (Guadalajara), Covarrubias (Burgos), El Burgo de Osma (Soria) and Madrigal de las Altas Torres (Avila).
-In others you will have the mountains as a backdrop, for example, in Tejeda (Gran Canaria) and the white villages of Genalguacil and Tolox, near the Sierra de las Nieves National Park (Malaga).
-And some of them are part of well-known tourist routes, such as: Belorado (Burgos) is along the Camino de Santiago, while Paredes de Nava (Palencia) is on the historical path of the Canal of Castile, and San Vicente de la Sonsierra is located in the region of the Rioja Alta Wine Route.
+You will find towns that stand out for their typical architecture, their monumental heritage or their cultural legacy, such as Sigüenza (Guadalajara), Covarrubias (Burgos), El Burgo de Osma (Soria) or Madrigal de las Altas Torres (Ávila), for example.
+In others you will have the mountains as a backdrop, for example, in Tejeda (Gran Canaria) and the white villages of Genalguacil and Tolox, near the Sierra de las Nieves National Park (Malaga).There are also places that form part of well-known tourist routes, take note: the Way of Saint James passes through Belorado (Burgos), while Paredes de Nava (Palencia) is located on the historic route of the Canal of Castile, and San Vicente de la Sonsierra belongs to the region of the La Rioja Alta Wine Route.
 All these sites are just some of the best towns for remote working in Spain.

 Woman relaxing in Tejeda, Gran Canaria